 Please email or phone the Minister and ask him to keep staff on Sydney Metro trains which make it accessible for people with intellectual disability.
 Find out how below.

 We did action research and put it together into a report, which we sent to the Minister for Transport, Andrew Constance, with 17 recommendations.

-There are three key issues we really want to be changed with the Sydney Metro train to make it safer and more inclusive for people with intellectual disability like us.
+Our report contains three key issues we really want to be changed with the Sydney Metro train to make it safer and more inclusive for people with intellectual disability like us.

 Top 3 issues

 1. Guarantee staff on every train and at every station

 The staff are really helpful, friendly and make us feel safe.
 Without staff on every train and every station, we won’t have anyone to turn to if things go wrong or we need help.

 2. Keep the doors open long enough for everyone to get on the train